SophistSolutions/Stroika/Documentation/Regression-Tests.md

 ## Tests run for each release (currently used $TEST_TARGET values)

-These can all be run at the same time.
+These can all be run at the same time (each in a separate bash shell window).
+Most of them do work remotely on other machines (MACHINE=ARG), and then copy back results to this machine where I can checkin from one spot.

 * $TEST_TARGET=MacOS_XCode10